JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

     ```

    * `publicResClass` set to `true` makes the generated `Res` class public.
 By default, the generated class is [internal](https://kotlinlang.org/docs/visibility-modifiers.html).
-   * `packageOfResClass` allows you to assign the generated `Res` class to a particular package (to access within the code
+   * `packageOfResClass` allows you to assign the generated `Res` class to a particular package (to access within the code,
-     as well as for isolation in a final artifact.)
+     as well as for isolation in a final artifact).
 By default, Compose Multiplatform assigns the
      `{group name}.{module name}.generated.resources` package to the class.
    * `generateResClass` set to `always` makes the project unconditionally generate the `Res` class.
 This may be useful
      when the resource library is only available transitively.
 By default, the `auto` value is used, to generate the `Res`